arkhitech/redmine_update_reminder/README.md

 Functionality:
 ==============

-All the mails are CC'ed to a single User (generally scrum master) along with the assigned user for notifying that a given task needs updation.
+All the mails are cc'ed to a single Group (generally scrum master/HR) along with the assigned user for notifying that a given task needs updation.
 The duration for each kind of tracker can be set in settings.
 Duration takes input in days, and can be decimal point numbers (for instance .5 for 12 hours).
 Emails Headers and Footers are configurable for personalization.